surya818/IMDBApp/README.md

 2. change directory to project root
 3. Here I have the pom file and the Dockerfile
 3. If you manually want to build using maven and containerize,
 	a.
 Use the command "mvn install test".
-The target directoy is generated and had war file in it
+The target directoy is generated and has war file in it </br>
-	f. docker build -t <YOUR_REPO>:imdb-1.0 .
-(This will build the image with tomcat+ My code)
+	b. docker build -t <YOUR_REPO>:imdb-1.0 .
+(This will build the image with tomcat+ My code) </br>
-	g.
-Verify the docker image created using "docker images" and capture the IMAGE_ID
+	c.
+Verify the docker image created using "docker images" and capture the IMAGE_ID </br>
-	h. docker container run --name imdbapp -p 5000:8080 <IMAGE_ID>
+	d. docker container run --name imdbapp -p 5000:8080 <IMAGE_ID> </br>
-	i.
-Voila, a container's running on port 5000 with my ImdbSearch web application
+	e.
+Voila, a container's running on port 5000 with my ImdbSearch web application </br>

 Enjoy!!!